Starbucks tries local touch to lift growth in Europe

-AMSTERDAM (Reuters) - Starbucks Corp, the world’s biggest coffee chain, is hoping to boost growth in Europe, the Middle East and Africa by opening so-called concept stores that tailor products and cafe interiors to local tastes, a senior manager told Reuters.
+AMSTERDAM (Reuters) - Starbucks Corp (SBUX.O), the world’s biggest coffee chain, is hoping to boost growth in Europe, the Middle East and Africa by opening so-called concept stores that tailor products and cafe interiors to local tastes, a senior manager told Reuters.

-Starbucks (SBUX.O) will open between five and 10 such stores in the region this year, Rich Nelsen, senior vice president for Starbucks’ Europe, the Middle East and Africa business, said in an interview.
+Starbucks will open between five and 10 such stores in the region this year, Rich Nelsen, senior vice president for Starbucks’ Europe, the Middle East and Africa (EMEA) business, said in an interview.

 Those cafes will test new products, such as fresh-baked pastries, as well as exclusive coffees from small-scale farms,